Teacher Education Program

 - The remaining hours shall not include professional studies core or content pedagogy courses.
 If the remaining hours include content courses, the courses must be approved by the Program Coordinator and the Dean of the School of Education.

 - Upon approval by the Program Coordinator and Dean of the School of Education, the remaining hours taken during the professional semester must be scheduled at the conclusion of the school day, online or during weekends.

-Two semesters prior to the internship, each candidate must complete the professional semester enrollment packet, including but not limited to the following items:
+Two full semesters prior to the internship, each candidate must complete the professional semester enrollment documents, including but not limited to the following items:

 - Advisor's Recommendation for Professional Semester form signed by the candidate's advisor, program coordinator, and respective department chairperson.